ChainTechLabs/RippexTools/README.md

 6. Enter your decryption password.
 7. Click the Decrypt button.
 8. **If** your password is correct, the page will decrypt your wallet file and reveal it's contents.
-7. Securly record your decrypted private key (also referred to as a Secret Key).
+7. Securly record your decrypted master key (also referred to as a Secret Key).
 8. Use this private key to access your XRP funds using the xrpl library.

 ### Python xrpl scrips usage